rhine3/audiomoth-guide/guide.md

 #### Enable LED
 This feature allows you to turn on the LED lights for more information about your AudioMoth, though this might attract more attention from animals/curious humans.
 Lights are especially useful when testing the recorder.

-In general, when the AudioMoth is in CUSTOM or DEFAULT mode, a red LED means the AudioMoth is recording, a green LED means the AudioMoth is sleeping between recordings, and simultaneous red and green LEDs mean that a recording failure has occurred.
-Recording failures can be caused by problems like:
+In general, when the AudioMoth is in CUSTOM or DEFAULT mode, a red LED means the AudioMoth is recording, a green LED means the AudioMoth is sleeping between recordings, and simultaneous red and green LEDs mean that the AudioMoth recording has failed or will fail in some way.
+Failures come in two flavors:
-* time or program not being set (while in CUSTOM mode);
-* the batteries falling out at some point after programming (while in CUSTOM mode);
-* the recorder getting wet; and
-* the SD card malfunctioning or not being formatted correctly.
+1. Constantly lit red LED, flashing green LED: the AudioMoth has a configuration, but the time is not set.
+   * This can be caused by loss of batteries or by configuring the AudioMoth with the "Always require acoustic chime on switching to CUSTOM" option."
+   * This can be solved by setting the time using the computer or phone apps (see information about how to [set the time](#set-the-time))
+2. Flashing red LED, flashing green LED: the "double flash" means that the AudioMoth has encountered a recording error.
+This happens in three circumstances:
+   * 100ms flash on first switching to CUSTOM mode: no recording schedule has been set.
+On earlier firmware versions, this would happen if the AudioMoth lost its configuration when its batteries were lost; now, the AudioMoth keeps its configuration even if the batteries were lost.
+   * 500ms flash: there is currently a recording failure due to the recorder malfunctioning (e.g. getting wet), the SD card malfunctioning, being full, or not being formatted correctly, or a low battery.
+This happens in CUSTOM mode when the recorder is attempting to record, or in DEFAULT mode.
+   * 10ms flash: there was a recording failure on a previous recording.
+This happens when the AudioMoth is scheduled to sleep in CUSTOM mode.

 The LED also functions to:
-* Show acoustic chime progress (see information about the [timesetter phone app](#phone-app))
+* Show acoustic chime progress (see information about the [timesetter phone apps](#phone-apps))
-*
+* Show battery level (see information about [battery level indication](#battery-level-indication))

-For complete information on the LED meanings, see [this webpage](https://www.openacousticdevices.info/led-guide)
+For complete information and diagrams of the LED meanings, see [this webpage](https://www.openacousticdevices.info/led-guide)

+#### Enable low-voltage cutoff

+TODO: Add information

+#### Enable battery level indication

+TODO: add information

 ### "Advanced settings" tab